-The survivor (who was not given bone marrow) had adequate renal function from the time his fraternal twin brother's kidney was transplanted on January 24, 1959, until he died in July 1979 (Table 61.3).
-With this historical accomplishment, the genetic barrier to organ transplantation had been definitively breached for the first time in any species.18 Five months later, Hamburger et al.84 added a second fraternal twin transplantation, using the same treatment (Table 61.3).
+The survivor (who was not given bone marrow) had adequate renal function from the time his fraternal twin brother's kidney was transplanted on January 24, 1959, until he died in July 1979 (Table 79.3).
+With this historical accomplishment, the genetic barrier to organ transplantation had been definitively breached for the first time in any species.18 Five months later, Hamburger et al.84 added a second fraternal twin transplantation using the same treatment (Table 79.3).
 This second recipient had good renal function until his death 26 years later from carcinoma of the urinary bladder.

-In these two dizygotic twin cases, it was conceivable that the donor and recipient placentas had fused during gestation, analogous to Owen's freemartin cattle (see Fig. 61.1).
-This suspicion was put to rest at the Paris centers of Jean Hamburger85 and Rene Kuss86 by four more examples during 1960-1962 of survival of 1 year or more.
-In Kuss' two cases, the donors were not related (see Table 61.3).
-During the critical period from January 1959 through the spring of 1962, the cumulative French experience was the principal (and perhaps the or:ly) justification to continue clinical trials in kidney transplantation.
+In these two dizygotic twin cases, it was conceivable that the donor and recipient placentas had fused during gestation, analogous to Owen's freemartin cattle (see Fig. 79.1).
+This suspicion was put to rest at the Paris centers of Jean Hamburger85 and Rene Kuss86 by four more examples during 1960- 1962 of survival of 1 year or more.
+In Kuss' two cases, the donors were not related (see Table 79.3).
+During the critical period from January 1959 through the spring of 1962, the cumulative French experience was the principal (and perhaps the only) justification to continue clinical trials in kidney transplantation.

-The experience from Boston and Paris summarized in Table 61.3 showed that bone marrow infusion was not a necessary condition for prolonged survival of kidney allografts and ostensibly eliminated the requirement of chimerism.
+The experience from Boston and Paris summarized in Table 79.3 showed that bone marrow infusion was not a necessary condition for prolonged survival of kidney allografts and ostensibly eliminated the requirement of chimerism.
 The stage was set for drug therapy.
-In fact, both Hamburger and Kuss mentioned the use of adrenal cortical steroids as an adjunct to TBI (Table 61.3), but neither the dose, nor the indication for the steroids, was described.
-In addition, Kuss secondarily administered 6-mercaptopurine (6-MP) to one of his cytoablated patients as early as August 196086 "on the basis of the recent results of the experimental studies conducted by Calne . . ."87 (see next section).
+In fact, both Hamburger and Kuss mentioned the use of adrenal cortical steroids as an adjunct to TBI (Table 79.3), but neither the dose nor the indication for the steroids was described.
+In addition, Kuss86 secondarily administered 6-mercaptopurine (6-MP) to one of his cytoablated patients as early as August 1960 "on the basis of the recent results of the experimental studies conducted by Calne."87 (see next section).
 Calne had made an invited visit to the Paris center a few months earlier (Rene Kuss and Roy Calne, personal communication).

-TABLE 61.3.
 Kidney Transplantation with 6 Months or More Survival as of March 1963.

-Case Citya References Date Donor Survival (months) ^b

-1 Boston 18,82,83 1-24-59 Fraternal twin >50

-2 Paris 84,85 6-29-59 Fraternal twin >45

-3 Paris 86 6-22-60 Unrelated ^c 18 (died)

-4 Paris 85 12-19-60 Mother ^c 12 (died)

-5 Paris 86 3-12-61 Unrelated ^c 18 (died)

-6 Paris 18 2-12-62 Cousin ^e >13

-7 Boston 83,105 4-5-62 Unrelated 10
+Case City References Date Donor Survival (months) ^b 1 Boston 18, 82, 83 January 24, 1959 Fraternal twin >50 2 Paris 84, 85 June 29, 1959 Fraternal twin >5 3 .
+Paris 86 June 22, 1960 Unrelated 18 (died) 4 Paris 85 December 19, 1960 Mother 12 (died) 5 Paris 86 March 12, 1961 Unrelated 18 (died) 6 Paris 18 February 12, 1962 Cousin >13 7 Boston 83, 105 April 5, 1962 Unrelated 10

-"Boston: J.E.
-Murray (patients 1, 7); Paris: J. Hamburger (patients 2, 4, 6); R. Kuss (patients 3, 5).

-^bThe kidneys in patients 1, 2, and 6 functioned for 20.5, 25, and 15 years, respectively.
-Patient 7 rejected his graft after 17 months and died after return to dialysis.

-^cAdjunct steroid therapy.
+^aBoston: J.E.
+Murray (patients 1, 7); Paris: J. Hamburger (patients 2, 4, 6); R. Kuss (patients 3, 5). ^bThe kidneys in patients 1, 2, and 6 functioned for 20.5, 25, and 15 years, respectively.
+Patient 7 rejected his graft after 17 months and died after return to dialysis. ^cAdjunct steroid therapy.
+1685

-Some authorities have considered irradiation-induced and drug-induced graft acceptance to be different phenomena.^{49,83,88} More recently, it has become obvious that the variable degree of graft acceptance achieved with sublethal TBI between January 1959 and February 1962 was fundamentally the same as that seen in tens of thousands of drug-treated humans following transplantation of various whole organs (see later, "Allograft Acceptance Versus Acquired Tolerance").
+Some authorities have considered irradiation-induced and drug-induced graft acceptance to be different phenomena.^{49,83,88} More recently, it has become obvious that the variable degree of graft acceptance achieved with sublethal TBI between January 1959 and February 1962 was fundamentally the same as that seen in tens of thousands of drug-treated humans following transplantation of various whole organs (see the section "Allograft Acceptance Versus Acquired Tolerance").